 Brief cases, backpacks and oversized bags are not permitted.
 Please check with staff if you need clarification.

 Food and beverages are not permitted in exhibition spaces.
 This is enforced to protect our collections and items on display.

 The use of cellular phones is not permitted in exhibition spaces.

 Admire – But Don’t Touch (in most cases)

 Please do not touch the artifacts or artwork on display, except where clearly permitted.

-Children are welcome.
-For their safety and to protect the items on display, we ask that children be supervised at all times.
+Children are welcome at The Rooms.
+For their safety and to protect the items on display, we ask that children under 12 be accompanied and supervised by an adult at all times.

 Please refrain from shouting, running and rowdy behaviour that might interfere with other visitors’ experiences or result in injury.

 In the event of an alarm, please prepare to exit, following any instructions provided by staff.
 If you require assistance, please ask the nearest staff person.

 54 Marine Drive, Grand Bank, NL